buddyspencer/QSS/README.md

 QSS (Quantized Similarity Search):
 A bitwise XOR is computed between the quantized embedding of the input word and all the quantized embeddings in memory.

-If the number of differing bits (i.e., number of 1s in the XOR result) is ≤ TOTAL_1_CHECK, the candidate word is selected.
+If the number of different bits (i.e., number of 1s in the XOR result) is ≤ TOTAL_1_CHECK, the candidate word is selected.

+Use TOTAL_1_CHECK to tune your solution.

 For these selected words, the cosine similarity is calculated using the original (non-quantized) embeddings.